rafaco/InAppDevTools/README.md

 ## About the author

-I'm a Senior Software Engineer and I started this project to get the log of a real user remotely, who has a nasty bug that we were unable to reproduce.
-Then it become my personal tool for my daily duties as developer and I started to add new features as I was needing them.
+I started this project to get the log from a real user located in another country.
+He has a nasty bug that we were unable to reproduce and we detect the issue by sending him a special apk.
+Then I added an overlay to see the logs over our app and the first info panels... and it became my personal tool for my daily duties as developer.

 After tons of overnight coding fun, I've left my work position to fully focus on this amazing project for a while.
-I hope to publish a fully functional version around Spring 2020.
+I hope to publish a first complete version around Spring 2020.

-I have always worked on proprietary software and this is my first open source project.
-I am really excited to give back what I received during this years and I'm looking forward to create a friendly community around this project.
+As a Senior Software Engineer, I have always worked on proprietary software and this is my first open source project.
+I am really excited to give back what I received during all this years and I'm looking forward to create a friendly community around this project.
 Please feel free to correct me, give me any advise or pointing me in the right direction.

 ## Links <a name="links"/>